 Modals in natural language often come with "peculiar" properties.
-To better understand the possible range of such peculiarities, it is an important and meaningful enterprise to provide both empirical description and theoretical study of interesting restrictions on the distribution and interpretation of modal elements across different languages.
-Certain peculiarities on a modal may receive a systematic explanation in syntax, semantics, and/or syntax-semantics interface, while certain other peculiarities have to be wired in as lexical idiosyncrasies.
+To better understand the possible range of such peculiarities, it is an important and meaningful enterprise to provide both an empirical description and a theoretical analysis of interesting restrictions on the distribution and interpretation of modal elements across different languages.
+Certain peculiarities associated with a modal may receive a systematic explanation in syntax, semantics, and/or syntaxsemantics interface, while certain other peculiarities may have to be wired in as lexical idiosyncrasies.

-In this paper, I provide empirical description and theoretical analysis of the epistemic use of the modal yao 'should' in Mandarin Chinese.
-In section 2, I discuss empirical characteristics regarding the use and meaning of the epistemic yao.
+In this paper, I provide an empirical description as well as a theoretical analysis of the epistemic use of the modal $y\dot{a}o$ 'should' in Mandarin Chinese.
+In section 2, I discuss empirical characteristics regarding the use and meaning of epistemic $y\dot{a}o$.
 I pay particular attention to its distribution, quantificational force, and interaction with negation.
-I compare yao to the more commonly-used epistemic modal yanggai 'should'.
-In section 3, I provide a formal analysis of the properties observed with epistemic yao.
-Certain properties of the modal arise from its syntax, semantics, and syntax-semantics interface, while certain other properties are best treated as lexical idiosyncrasies.
-In section 4, I conclude the paper.
+I compare $y\dot{a}o$ to the more commonly-used epistemic modal $y\bar{i}ngg\bar{a}i$ 'should'.
+In section 3, I provide a formal analysis of the properties observed with epistemic $y\dot{a}o$.
+I show that certain properties of the modal arise from its syntax, semantics, and syntax-semantics interface, while certain other properties are best treated as lexical idiosyncrasies.
+Section 4 concludes the paper.

-2 Empirical Properties of Epistemic Yào in Mandarin Chinese
+2 Empirical properties of epistemic yào in Mandarin Chinese

 Like many other languages, Mandarin Chinese has a variety of modal elements.
-Among them, $y \partial o$, which also can be used as a regular main verb meaning 'want, desire', is one of the most productive and versatile.
-For instance, it can be used as a deontic modal to express obligations, as a dynamic modal to express volitional future, or as a predictive modal (Ren 2008).
-These several uses of $y \partial o$ have been studied from many different perspectives.
+Among them, $y\dot{a}o$, which also can be used as a regular main verb meaning 'want, desire', is one of the most productive and versatile.
+For instance, it can be used as a deontic modal to express obligations, as a dynamic modal to express volitional future, or as a predictive modal (following Ren 2008).
+These several uses of $y\dot{a}o$ have been studied from many different perspectives.

-In addition, yào has an epistemic use which is, to the best of my knowledge, typologically rare in that it carries several unique restrictions.
-Though this use has been mentioned by Chinese grammarians and linguists, researchers have yet to provide a detailed empirical description, let alone a convincing theoretical treatise, of the properties of epistemic yào.
-In this section, I will discuss empirical properties of epistemic yào.
-In my discussion, I compare epistemic yào to yīnggāi 'should', which is often used to paraphrase the former modal.
+In addition, $y\dot{a}o$ has an epistemic use which is, to my knowledge, typologically rare in that it carries several unique restrictions.
+Though this use has been mentioned by Chinese grammarians and linguists over the years, researchers have yet to provide a detailed empirical description, let alone a convincing theoretical treatise, of the properties of epistemic $y\dot{a}o$.
+My main goal in this section is to discuss empirical properties of epistemic $y\dot{a}o$.
+In my discussion, where relevant I compare epistemic $y\dot{a}o$ to another modal $y\bar{z}ngg\bar{a}i$ 'should', which is often used to paraphrase the former modal.

-2.1 Pattern of Distribution
+2.1 Pattern of distribution

 First, the epistemic reading of yao is available only when it appears in certain comparative constructions.
 When yao appears in a non-comparative sentence, it cannot receive an epistemic reading.
-(1) is an example of the bi-comparative construction in Mandarin Chinese (e.g., Xiang 2005, J. Lin 2009).
-It allows epistemic yao to appear in it.
+(1) is an example of the bi-comparative construction in Mandarin Chinese (e.g., Xiang 2005, J. Lin 2009).1 It allows epistemic yao to appear in it.
 The speaker can use (1) to express, with high certainty, her belief that the house price in Beijing is higher than in Shanghai.
-The speaker also can use the modal yinggai 'should' in place of yao to express (roughly) the same proposition.
+The speaker also can use the modal $y\bar{i}ngg\bar{a}i$ 'should' in place of yao to express (roughly) the same proposition.
 The sentence (2), by contrast, does not involve any comparative construction, and is not compatible with epistemic yao.
-To express the intended meaning of (2) with epistemic yao, yinggai can be used.
+To express the intended meaning of (2) with epistemic yao, $y\bar{i}ngg\bar{a}i$ can be used.